tomasfratrik/pa200-homework2/README.md

 ## Database schema

-Import `sql/schema.sql` into the Azure Database for MySQL database.
+Import `sql/init_azure_mysql.sql` into the Azure Database for MySQL database.

 ## Deployment

-Use `docs/AZURE_DEPLOYMENT.md` for the Azure portal checklist and screenshot list.
+The GitHub Actions workflow deploys the PHP application to Azure App Service and uploads `public/styles.css` to Azure Blob Storage.